jensdietrich/yamf-remark/README.md

 java -jar yamf-remark.jar
     --input <in>     a file in tab-separated format with answers chosen by student for each question
+                     (required)
     --oracle <ocl>   a file in tab-separated format with the correct answers for each question
+                     (required)
-    --output <out>   a file where the results will be written to
+    --output <out>   a file where the results will be written to in tab-separated format
+                     (required)
+    --provenance <pro> a file where results will be written to in JSON format with additional provenance information (optional)
 ```

 ## Structure Of Input Files